JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 when writing definitions with `ind`, `case`, and `subst` is rather uniform.
 All definitions of datatypes can already be characterized as codes of a universe called `tagDesc` in Dagand `Definition 4.23`.
-Dagand programs over this universe to do generic programming.
-One form of that would be a specialized `indcase` definition to use `ind`, then `case`, then maybe `subst` too.
+Dagand programs over this universe to perform generic programming.
+One form of that would be a specialized `indcase` definition that automatically applies `ind`, then
+`case`, then maybe `subst` too.
 Ideally, I would like a generic `elim` function that computes the exact type signature expected from standard eliminators from each description.
 This basically involves